 means a directly threatening danger.
-Death, serious damage to persons and considerable damage to property will occur if the precautionary measure is not taken.
+Death, serious injury and considerable damage to property will occur if the precautionary measure is not taken.

 marks a possible threat.
-Death, serious damage to persons and considerable damage to property can be the consequence if attention is not paid to the text.
+Death, serious injury and considerable damage to property can be the consequence if attention is not paid to the text.